Healthcare and Interprofessional Communication Program (HICP)

 How do we use SPs?

-What is the process for using the Healthcare Communication Program?
+What is the process for using the healthcare communication program?

-If you’re interested in communication skills training using standardized patients, contact Stephanie Long (MC 26-31)
+If you’re interested in communication skills training using standardized patients, contact Stephanie Long (MC 26-31).

 We’ll arrange a meeting with our team members and the requesting faculty member and administrator, if appropriate.
 During the meeting, we will plan the details of your training session and begin to write the case or select one from our library.